- Office of the President

 Dominican University is accredited by the Higher Learning Commission of the North Central Association as a baccalaureate and master’s degree granting institution.
-The university is approved by the Illinois State Board of Education, the Illinois Department of Registration and Education and the State Approving Agency for Veterans Affairs.
+The university is approved by the Illinois State Board of Education and the State Approving Agency for Veterans Affairs.

 Graduate School of Library and Information Science

 The Master of Library and Information Science program is accredited by the American Library Association.

 The programs of the Brennan School of Business are accredited by the Association to Advance Collegiate Schools of Business and also by the Accreditation Council of Business Schools and Programs.

 The Graduate School of Social Work is accredited by the Commission on Accreditation of the Council on Social Work Education.

 School of Education